 As your career evolves and grows, a portfolio allows you to create an organized, evolving inventory of information.
 Nurses may organize portfolios in an electronic or hard-copy binder.
 Whenever you’re looking for a new job or advancing in your current role, your portfolio will be a resource for the hiring manager.
 Arizona College of Nursing offers career services to all our students that help guide you through the process of building a portfolio.

-Building a nursing portfolio will help you to do the following:
+What can building a nursing portfolio help you accomplish?

 Every nurse has a unique journey.
 Your portfolio serves as documentation and reflects your path to a nursing career.
 Keep in mind portfolios are meant to provide past and present evidence (artifacts) that clearly demonstrate your competence associated with expertise, professional practices, processes, quality, and relationships.